kdoore/CS1335-Documentation/paddle.rst

 When we use this intersection method, we'll use it in the main tab, and if the method returns `true`, then we'll want to increment the game score, and set the drop to be inactive.
+In addition, it's also a good idea to just change the y position of the drop if it's been hit, so that it's off the screen, that prevents display issues.

 Summary